Breastfeeding

 Despite my attempt to go all-natural to relieve my irritated and cracked nipples, I had to opt for reinforcement.

-Thankfully, nowadays there are many safe, and organic products that are completely chemical and toxin-free for both mom and baby.
+Thankfully, nowadays, many safe and organic products are completely chemical and toxin-free for both mom and baby.

 Nipple Care Products